People often notice the eyes first, so you may be looking for a way to get rid of those eye wrinkles known as crow’s feet.

 Using makeup

-You might be able to camouflage crow’s feet with the right makeup.
-Prevention Magazine recommends using a silicone-based primer to fill in wrinkles, applying a light- to medium-coverage foundation with a sponge and using an eye brightener.
-Avoid finishing your makeup with powder, which can emphasize wrinkles.
+You might be able to camouflage crow’s feet with makeup.
+One option may be using a silicone-based primer to fill in wrinkles, applying a light- to medium-coverage foundation with a sponge and using an eye brightener.
+It’s recommended to avoid finishing your makeup with powder, which can emphasize wrinkles.

 Wearing eyeglasses